 Cancellation Policy

-Every pet sitting business should have a cancellation policy.
-Canceling last minute means you’ve lost on opportunities with other clients who could have used your services.
+Every pet sitting business needs a clear cancellation policy.
+Last-minute cancellations mean lost income and missed opportunities with other clients who needed your services.

 It’s Okay to Say No